-1. Housing 2.
+, - 1.
+Housing 2.
 Health 3.
 Heritage 4.
 Crime 5.
 Social 6.
 Biodiversity and Green Infrastructure 7.
 Environment and Landscape 8.
 Natural Resources and Flooding 9.
 Waste 10.
 Energy and Climate Change 11.
 Transport 12.
 Employment 13.
 Innovation 14.
 Economic Structure Option A - include a policy ++ ++ ? ?
 Option B - no policy (No Part 2 local plan policy) ? ?

-- 9.32 The options have significant effects upon, as would be expected, the housing objective with corresponding negative impacts because the unconformity with the current Core Strategy policy has equal effect to having no further policy; and the health objective where the unconformity has the same significant negative effects as no further policy, for a vulnerable group.
-Not allocating for housing sites and associated facilities misses an opportunity to plan for the economic sustainability of this protected characteristics group. - 9.33 Through the local plan process, it has been decided to include a policy on gypsies and travellers accommodation needs.
+9.32 The options have significant effects upon, as would be expected, the housing objective with corresponding negative impacts because the unconformity with the current.
+Core Strategy policy has equal effect to having no further policy; and the health objective where the unconformity has the same significant negative effects as no further policy, for a vulnerable group.
+Not allocating for housing sites and associated facilities misses an opportunity to plan for the economic sustainability of this protected characteristics group.
+The policy has positive effects upon the housing and health objectives, as it should provide sites for gypsies and travellers.

+9.33 Through the local plan process, it has been decided to include a policy on gypsies and travellers accommodation needs.